Keidi Bare: Málaga

 On 31 August 2018, Bare was transferred to Málaga CF and joined their reserve team in the third division.
 While at Málaga B, Bare was an undisputed starter, playing every match full 90 minutes.
 However, shortly after, he was promoted to the senior squad, making his debut in the Segunda División on 11 November in the 2–2 away draw against Sporting de Gijón.

 Bare established himself as a regular starter for the main squad from January 2019, and featured in both matches of the promotion play-offs as his side was knocked out by Deportivo de La Coruña.
 On 13 July 2020, he scored his first professional goal in a 2–1 loss at Sporting Gijón.

 Espanyol

 On 22 September 2020, Bare signed a four-year deal with RCD Espanyol, recently relegated to the second division.

 Zaragoza

 On 26 July 2024, free agent Bare joined fellow second division side Real Zaragoza on a three-year contract.

+Volos

+On 12 August 2026, Bare signed for Super League Greece club Volos on a free transfer.